“Out — out are the lights — out all!

 “ That’s why we will go look for Bridget, Chris and Ronny if they don’t show up by morning.
 That way we can have everything loaded and ready to bug out when we come back.”
 Jared said to calm them, and give them a purpose to think about.

-“ Think Allen will show up “ Mark asked as he pulled a Beer from a cooler.
+“ Think Allen will show up “ Mark asked quietly as he pulled a Beer from a cooler.
+Jared made a mental note to make sure that no one got drunk, that was the last thing they needed if things got hairy.

 “ Not really, but I offered” Jared replied.
 Allen was well liked in the tight-knit group; and had actually come to many of the BBQs, when he wasn’t at the Gym or teaching a Martial arts class, they all had hoped Allen would show up, he was a good man all the way around.
 There was silence in the room for a while as they all began to realize just how many people had died and were dying as they sat here.